 Look at Your Credit

 Bow suggests taking a hard look at your credit score, income and assets so you’re aware how much you can afford.
 Lenders use your credit score to determine whether you qualify for a loan and what rate you’ll be charged.
 Generally speaking, the higher your score, the better the mortgage you’ll be offered.

-“A lot of this process boils down to a buyer’s level of awareness about things like credit,” he explained.
-“I suggest using websites like CreditKarma.com so you take a look at your credit report.”
+“A lot of this process boils down to a buyer’s level of awareness about things like credit,” he explains.
+“I suggest using websites like QLCredit.com so you can take a look at your credit report.”

 Prospective home buyers should have a good sense of how much they want to borrow and how long a term they’ll need to compare lenders.

 However, credit is not the only thing home buyers should verify.
 They’ll need to get prequalified or preapproved by their lender, a process that verifies additional factors like income and debt in order to determine how much home the buyer can afford.

 For example, a Prequalified Approval, the first step in the new Power Buying Process™ from Rocket Mortgage® by Quicken Loans, verifies a home buyer’s credit score by pulling their three-digit FICO® Score and report.
 The lender will also ask for a verbal verification of income and assets in order to determine the debt-to-income ratio, which determines what monthly payment the buyer can afford.